Constitution and By-Laws

 Section 1.2 Membership Classification

-The membership classes shall be as follows: Family membership and Honorary Lifetime Membership
+The membership classes shall be as follows: Individual, Family and Honorary Lifetime Membership.

 Section 1.4 Membership Voting Rights

-Membership is terminated when the annual dues are not paid for the following year.
+Membership expires when the annual dues are not paid for the upcoming year.

-A former member will be reinstated upon having paid his/her annual dues.
+A member formerly in good standing may be reinstated to an active status upon having submitted an application for membership and paid his/her annual dues.

 Membership in the Association is not transferable or assignable

 Membership may be voluntarily terminated upon written notification to the Membership Chair by the member that they no longer wish to remain in the Association or upon notification to the Membership Chair of the member’s death.